-In literature, different factors are taken into account to analyse the phenomenon of length of stay: nationality, age, level of education and labour status (Oppermann (1995, 1997); Seaton, Palmer (1997); Sung, Morrison, Hong and O-Leary (2001)).
+Diverse factors are taken into account in order to analyse the phenomenon of length of stay: number of trips per year, age, civil status, level of education and labour status (Oppermann (1995, 1997); Seaton, Palmer (1997); Sung, Morrison, Hong and O-Leary (2001)).
 Oppermann (1995) also points out that change in the family unit may affect directly the duration of the journey and this is due to the tourist's choice of holiday destination.
 In relation to the latter, Gronau (1970) shows that the existing distance between the tourists's residential area and their holiday destination (i.e. the travel distance) might positively affect the length of stay.
 Hence, travel distance is a useful variable to predict travel demand.
 For example, distance relates to infrastructure requirements, transportation cost and accessibility to public transport.
 Tourists, like other customers, react to changes in price of transport e.g. how far people travel (Liddle (2009)), where they acquire fuel, and what kinds of vehicles or modes they choose to reach their destinations.